LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

     - Displays player rankings in a new Tkinter window.

 3. **`restart_game():`**
-    - Restarts the game by saving data and running the `finaltest.py` script.
+    - Restarts the game by saving data and running the `main.py` script again.
+    - This function is called after the user presses the "Play again" button from the rankings window.

 ### CPU Ship Placement:
 1. **`place_cpu_ships_on_board(enemy_game_board):`**